-- While our overall ELA scores remained high, the percentage of students scoring at or above standard dropped 4% in 2018-2019.
-Students were not assessed in 2019-2020 or 2020-2021 due to school closures and hybrid learning.
-Assessment resumed in 2021-2022. - 2.
-There was a slight drop in students scoring above standard in reading, writing, listening and research/inquiry in 2018-2019 - 3.
-There was a slight drop in the number of students scoring above standard in the overall achievement in ELA in 2018-2019.
+- 1. State testing returned during the 2021-2022 school year.
+While our overall ELA scores remained relatively high, the percentage of students scoring at, or above standard dropped nearly 4% as compared to pre-pandemic (2018-2019) levels. - 2.
+There was a substantial drop in the number of students scoring above standard in the listening and research/inquiry strands. - 3.
+The number of students scoring below standard in all strands fell, except for writing.